arjankoning1/autoendf/README.md

 The following are the prerequisites for using AUTOENDF:
   - git (if the package is downloaded via Github)
   - bash shell environment
   - Installed Fortran codes: CHECKR, FIZCON, PSYCHE, INTER (from BNL checking code suite), PREPRO and NJOY.
-The executables are:
+The executables are expected to have the following location and names:
     - \<your bin directory\>/checkr
     - \<your bin directory\>/fizcon
     - \<your bin directory\>/psyche